 You may find yourself doing lots of walking with your partner in early labor, pacing up and down corridors and climbing stairs, not to mention the runs to the parking meter.

-You may be able to get some sleep in a chair, and having your own pillow will make you feel more comfortable.
+You will not get your own hospital bed, however you may be able to get some sleep in a chair, and having your own pillow will make you feel more comfortable.
 If you are able to stay overnight, you will find your own pillow a lot more comfortable than the hospital ones.
+Most hospital pillows are plastic coated and feel like they are filled with lead.

 Try to pack higher protein snacks that will keep you going longer.
-Trail mix is a good choice, as are granola bars or crackers.
+Trail mix is a good choice for a simple snack, as are granola bars or crackers.
 Choose foods that don’t need kept cold.
-You can grab a couple of shelf stable meals and ask to reheat them on the ward.
+You can grab a couple of shelf stable meals and ask to reheat them on the ward or even eat them cold if you are so inclined!

 13. Water Bottle

-Fill up on water and keep it in your bag so you aren’t having to keep pop away for a drink.
+Fill it up with water and keep it in your bag so you aren’t having to keep pop away from the delivery room for a drink.
+The hospital air is very dry, so you may find that you need more than you usually would.

 It’s good to have a distraction during a long labor.
 You could be waiting some time before your baby puts in an appearance.